time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 # Timelink data concepts and models

-Timelink provides a rich notation for transcribing historical sources.

-Using the `Kleio`  notation the researcher preserves the rich content in historical sources, including original wording, research notes, while registering time varying attributes of people and objects.

-The uniqueness of Timelink resides in its capability of processing those textual transcriptions and insert information in a structured relational database, that can be explored with modern data science tools.
+The uniqueness of Timelink resides in its capability of processing rich textual transcriptions and insert information in a structured relational database, that can be explored with modern data science tools.

-This document explains at a technical level how the mapping between the source transcription and the database.
+This document explains at a technical level how the mapping between the source transcription and the database works.
 For more information about the `kleio` notation used for source transcriptions see: [3.1 Kleio Notation Reference](05%20Timelink/timelink-docs/docs/3_Reference/3.1_Kleio_Notation_Reference/index.md)

 ## Summary